The Latest: As Trump enjoys UK royal pageantry, critics warn of a 'dangerous moment' in US

 Activists say they will demonstrate against what they called “our government’s choice to honor a man who is violating human rights in the United States and around the world.”

-“I don’t think it’s right that we’re having Trump come for the second state visit due to his horrible rhetoric, policies and actions towards women and people of colour,” said Grace Nathew, one of a small group of protesters staging a demonstration near Windsor Castle on Tuesday.

-Police said they arrested four people Tuesday over a stunt that saw an image of Trump and Epstein projected on a tower at Windsor Castle, a reminder of the president’s relationship with the disgraced financier.
+“I don’t think it’s right that we’re having Trump come for the second state visit due to his horrible rhetoric, policies and actions towards women and people of colour,” Grace Nathew said Tuesday near Windsor Castle, where police said they arrested four people involved in projecting an image of Trump and disgraced financier Jeffrey Epstein onto a tower.

 London’s mayor says Trump fans flames of division

-Note: — This item has been corrected.
-Houry wasn't fired; she resigned.